Two ex-ministers snub judge after being charged over Beirut blast | Law-Order

 Two ex-ministers snub judge after being charged over Beirut blast

-Two former Lebanese ministers charged with negligence over a huge explosion at Beirut port in August that killed 200 people indicated on Wednesday they would not appear for questioning before the judge handling the case.
+Two former Lebanese ministers charged with negligence over a huge explosion at Beirut port in August that killed 200 people snubbed a judge on Wednesday by not turning up for questioning.

-Judge Fadi Sawan charged three former ministers and the caretaker prime minister last week, sparking a fierce debate about whether the judge had the authority to charge the politicians in a nation still seeking answers about the blast.
-The explosion added further strains to a country struggling with its worst crisis since the 1975-1990 civil war.
+Judge Fadi Sawan charged three former ministers and the caretaker prime minister last week, sparking fierce debate about whether he had the authority to charge the politicians in a nation still seeking answers about the devastating blast.
+The explosion, one of the biggest non-nuclear blasts in history, added further strains to a country struggling with its worst crisis since the 1975-1990 civil war.

 Some leading parties rebuked the judge for his action, including Shi'ite Muslim movement Hezbollah and the Sunni group led by former Prime Minister Saad al-Hariri.
 Ali Hassan Khalil, a former finance minister, and Ghazi Zeaiter, a former public works minister, who were both charged, said they had not been officially informed of Wednesday's session, which protocol demanded.

-Both are lawmakers from Amal, the Shi'ite party led by powerful Parliament Speaker Nabih Berri who is allied to Hezbollah.
-Sawan could not immediately be reached for comment.
+Both are lawmakers from Amal, the Shi'ite party led by powerful long-time Parliament Speaker Nabih Berri, who is allied to Hezbollah.
+State news agency NNA reported that Sawan set a new date of Jan.
+4 for the politicians to be questioned after their no-show on Wednesday.
+It said he heard testimony from a former top army officer, who was acting as a witness.

 Hassan Diab, the caretaker prime minister whose cabinet resigned after the explosion, declined to be questioned on Monday.
 An official source said the judge set a new appointment for Friday but had yet to receive a response.
 Diab says his conscience is clear over the matter.
 Families of blast victims are increasingly frustrated that details have not emerged from an investigation since the Aug.
 4 explosion caused by a huge stockpile of ammonium nitrate, which was stored in unsafe conditions.